aaronlamz/weblog-admin/README.md

-# easyblog admin
+# weave-admin

-Admin system for easyblog
+Admin system for weavepress